google/fleetbench/README.md

 Details on Fleetbench can be found in our paper
 [A Profiling-Based Benchmark Suite for Warehouse-Scale Computers](https://doi.org/10.1109/ISPASS61541.2024.00046).

+NOTE: As this project is evolving, we recommend including the tag/release number when citing it to avoid any confusion.

 ## Overview

 Fleetbench is a benchmarking suite that consists of a curated set of